HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 ## 5.1 Core

 ### Core01 - Workbook View (Mandatory)

+- Core01.1 - Partial Workbook View (only one sheet)

+  Workbooks should be persisted in the server.

-	Core01.1 - Partial Workbook View (only one sheet) Core01.2 - Complete Workbook View (support for references between sheets) Core01.3 - More than one active Workbook (support for references between workbooks)
+- Core01.2 - Complete Workbook View (support for references between sheets)

+- Core01.3 - More than one active Workbook (support for references between workbooks)

 ### Core02 - Extensions (Mandatory)
 	Core02.1 - Extension Mechanism supports Cells Decorators and a Configuration section in the Settings Page